-The percent of particles from each source region that are entrained is shown in Figure 59.
-Percent entrainment from the south Delta and central Delta sources is decreased by the optimized gate operations, while entrainment from the Upper Sacramento River region increases as a result of gate operations.
+The decreased predicted density in these south Delta regions results in decreased predicted entrainment as a result of OCAP flow limitations.
+The gate operations have a smaller influence on the total entrainment in 2003 with minimal influence on the total entrainment.
+The number of particles from each source region that are entrained is shown in Figure 54.
+In regions with non-zero hatching the variability of predicted fish entrainment among scenarios is generally similar to the percent of particles entrained (Figure 54).
+Entrainment from the south Delta and central Delta sources is decreased by the optimized gate operations, while entrainment from the Upper Sacramento River region increases as a result of gate operations.